JBowers0921/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/nwUuxsr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After loggin in, you will be on the "AGENT" panel.
+After signing in, you will be on the "AGENT" panel.
 Go to the upper left and click on "Admin Panel" to display the Systems Settings screen.
 </p>
 <br />